rbaumgarten/xlt-testsuite-documentation/README.md

 A script module contains actions, commands and comments.
 Each module interacts with elements of ta specifc webpage.
 Thus it makes sense to structured them by their accordnig pages.
 Each module can be reused by different tests.

-- Validation Modules: Validation of webpage elements and dynamic data is a very essential part of testing.
+__Validation Modules__: Validation of webpage elements and dynamic data is a very essential part of testing.
 Hence these special modules evalute that a needed fit criterion is met (mostly via assertions).

-- Flow Modules: Some modules mimic more sophisticated shopping behaviours by interacting with several pages in a flow.
+__Flow Modules__: Some modules mimic more sophisticated shopping behaviours by interacting with several pages in a flow.
 The achieved specific goal at the end of the process is of most importance (in contrast to the taken singular steps).
 Flows often reuse other modules and may enable a compact test case structure (implemented in setup, scope or teardown).
 Examples: Add any basic product to cart, Create any new customer, Add any address to a customer, Check order status in order history.

 ## Test Suite Metadata